alteryx/ayx-developer-sdk/docs/howto/danceable-lyrics-input-tool/README.md

 ```

 ## Run the Test Client
 Before you run your plugin in Designer, it's good practice to do some basic testing with `ayx-sdk-cli`'s `plugin run` command to check for any errors.
-From your workspace...
+Download and install the test client from [here](https://github.com/alteryx/ayx-developer-sdk/releases/tag/v2022.12.0) and run this from your workspace...

 ```bash
 ayx-sdk-cli plugin run DanceableLyrics -o danceable.csv